iamvery/iamvery.github.com/_posts/2015-01-27-unit-testing-javascript.markdown

 - testing
 ---

+**Update** The jasmine-npm module and its README is an even more to the point example of this setup.
+Check it out https://github.com/jasmine/jasmine-npm.

+---

 **TL;DR** - I had to learn myself to unit test JavaScript recently.
 I made [a repository](https://github.com/iamvery/js-unit-testing-example) to illustrate my findings.